NeuroJSON/jdata/JData_specification.md

 JData supports node-based data compression to enhance space-efficiency of the generated files.
 Compressed data format is only supported in the annotated array storage format.

-Three additional nodes are added to the annotated array structure
+Four additional nodes are added to the annotated array structure

 * **`_ArrayCompressionMethod_`**: a string-valued leaflet to store the compression method, for example, "zlib", "gzip" or "lzma"
 * **`_ArrayCompressionSize_`**: the dimensions of the pre-processed array, i.e. the data originally stored in `_ArrayData_` in the format specified by `"_ArrayType_"`, before the array binary stream typecasted to byte stream and compression.
+* **`_ArrayCompressionEndian_`**: a case-insensitive string, either "little" or "big", indicating the endianness of the byte-stream before compression; if missing, assume to be "little"
 * **`_ArrayCompressedData_`**: in addition, the `"_ArrayData_"` node is replaced by `"_ArrayCompressedData_"`.
 In the case of JSON-formatted JData files, `"_ArrayCompressedData_"` has a string value storing the "Base64" encoded compressed